Taiwan Buddhist group enters fray for BioNTech COVID vaccines

 Taiwan's own deal with BioNTech fell through this year, with the government blaming it on pressure from Beijing, though it says talks are continuing with the company.

-China denied the accusation, saying Taiwan was free to obtain the vaccines through Shanghai Fosun Pharmaceutical Group Co Ltd, which has a contract with BioNTech to sell the vaccines in mainland China, Hong Kong, Macau and Taiwan.
+China denied the accusation, saying Taiwan was free to obtain the vaccines through Shanghai Fosun Pharmaceutical Group Co Ltd (600196.SS), which has a contract with BioNTech to sell the vaccines in mainland China, Hong Kong, Macau and Taiwan.

 Our Standards: The Thomson Reuters Trust Principles.